genomic-medicine-sweden/nallo/docs/usage.md

 By default, a pair of haplotype-resolved assemblies are generated using hifiasm with [trio-binning](https://hifiasm.readthedocs.io/en/latest/trio-assembly.html) for samples where parental reads are available, otherwise they are assembled using a [hifi-only](https://hifiasm.readthedocs.io/en/latest/pa-assembly.html) approach.
 If you don't wish to use trio-binning, this can be turned off by setting `--hifiasm_mode` to `hifi-only`.

-It requires no additional files except the reference genome.
+No additional files other than the reference genome required.

 Turned off with `--skip_genome_assembly`.